 Gillian also does something called autogenic meditation, which is a way of relaxing by ‘calming your body down.’
 ‘My brain doesn’t work as well if I miss my routine,' she observes.
 'I’m very disciplined so I have to be dying before I skip it.'

 This strict discipline comes from years of ballet training under Gillian’s mentors Molly Lake of the Ballet Guild, and Ninette de Valois, founder of the Royal Ballet.
-Though she turned her back on classical ballet at the age of 25 to explore other showbiz avenues, she says she is always grateful for that tough grounding early on.
+Though she turned her back on classical ballet at the age of 25 to explore other showbiz avenues, she says she's always grateful for that tough grounding early on.

 As a self-confessed workaholic, Gillian finds it alarming when people she knows announce their retirement.
 ‘Unless you really hate what you do I think it’s the biggest mistake you can make.
 You lose your adrenalin, your zest for life.
 If I retired, I’d keel over and die, I know I would.